Private vs Bank Construction Loans in South Florida: What Experienced Developers Need to Know

 FeaturePrivate Construction LoanBank Construction Loan

-Income verificationNot requiredFull income docs, tax returns, W-2s
+Income verificationOften not required, but subject to lender reviewFull income docs, tax returns, W-2s

 Credit score requirementsMore flexible (varies by lender)680+ typically required